-The Company's leasehold land, buildings on leasehold land, plant and machinery are stated at revalued amounts, being the fair value at the date of revaluation, less any subsequent depreciation and subsequent accumulated impairment losses, if any.
-The fair value measurements of the Company's leasehold land, building and plant and machinery as at June 30, 2019 were performed by M/s Iqbal A.Nanjee & Company (Private) Limited (valuer), independent valuer not related to the Company.
-The valuer is listed on panel of Pakistan Banks Association and they have appropriate qualification and experience in the fair value measurement of properties, plant and machinery.
-The fair value of the leasehold land was determined by ascertaining the current market value of similar land, which is being sold in the near surroundings.
-The fair value of the buildings on leasehold land was determined by carrying out the physical inspection of building with actual measurement and have worked out covered area of each building occupation wise with specification of civil works.
-The fair value of the plant and machinery and electric installations was determined by comparing the values of similar plants from various machinery dealors.
+39.1 The Company's leasehold land, building on leasehold land, plant and machinery and electric installations are stated at revalued amounts, being the fair value at the date of revaluation, less any subsequent depreciation and subsequent accumulated impairment losses, if any.
+The fair value measurements of the Company's freehold land, building and plant and machinery and electric installation as at September 30, 2003, June 30, 2012 30 June 2019 were performed by an independent valuer lqbal A.Nanji & Company (Private) Limited and as at December 31, 2016 by MYK Associates (Private) Limited.
+The valuers are listed on panel of Pakistan Banks Association and they have appropriate qualification and experience in the fair value measurement of properties, plant and machinery.
+The fair value of the freehold land was determined by ascertaining the current market value of similar land, which is being sold in the near surroundings.
+The fair value of the buildings on freehold land was determined by carrying out the physical inspection of building with actual measurement and have worked out covered area of each building occupation wise with specification of civil works.
+The fair value of the plant and machinery and electric installations was determined by verifying the supplier invoices where available or considered the historical cost of machines, after taking into consideration the devaluation of the Pakistani Rupee over the years and the current tariff, further the installation, clearing and transportation cost has been considered to arrive at the reinstatement value.
 In estimating the fair value of the assets, the highest and best use of the premises is its current use.

-Details of Company's leasehold land, buildings on leasehold land and plant and machinery and information about the fair value hierarchy as at end of 30 June 2019 and 30 June 2018 are as follows:
+Details of Company's leasehold land, building, electric installations, plant and machinery and long-term investment in associates and information about the fair value hierarchy as at end of June 30, 2019 are as follows: